Chapter 3.12

 (5) Pursuant to ORS 279C.380(4) and these rules, the emergency declaration may also state that, in the case of a public improvement, the county waives the requirement of furnishing a performance bond and payment bond for the emergency contract.
 After making such an emergency declaration, the bonding requirements are excused for the procurement.

 (7) For an emergency procurement of construction services that are not public improvements, the county shall ensure competition for a contract for the emergency work that is reasonable and appropriate under the emergency circumstances.
 In conducting the procurement, the county shall set a solicitation time period, reasonable under the circumstances, and may issue written or oral requests for offers and make direct appointments without competition in cases of extreme necessity.
 (Ord.
+343 § 1 (Exh.
+A), 2024; Ord.
 198 § 6, 2008; Ord.
 160 § 1, 2005)

 3.12.110 Personal service contracts.

 (1) Statutory Authority.
-Personal service contracts are not public contracts for purposes of ORS Chapters 279A, 279B, 279C, and these rules.
+Personal service contracts may be executed without competitive process.
 ORS 279A.055 requires all public agencies to create procedures for the screening and selection of persons to perform personal services.

 (2) Scope.